paranjothipj/mirror-match/README.md

 # Content Match - Excel Column Comparison Tool

 ## Overview
-This tool compares content between two Excel files (sheet1.xlsx and sheet2.xlsx) on a word-by-word basis, using **sheet1 as the 100% baseline**.
+This tool compares content between two Excel files (ApprovedFile.xlsx and DeployedFile.xlsx) on a word-by-word basis, using **ApprovedFile as the 100% baseline**.
 The comparison is performed by matching records using composite keys (Basepack + Account) and analyzing text content across multiple columns.

 ## How the Matching Logic Works

 ### 1. File Structure
-- **sheet1.xlsx** - Base file (reference, 100%)
+- **ApprovedFile.xlsx** - Base file (reference, 100%)
-- **sheet2.xlsx** - Comparison file
+- **DeployedFile.xlsx** - Comparison file
 - Both files must contain: `Basepack`, `Account`, and comparison columns (Title, Feature bullets, Product description)

 ### 2. Composite Key Matching
 Records are matched between files using: `Basepack + Account`
 - Only matching records are compared
-- Records not found in sheet2 are flagged as "NOT FOUND in Sheet2"
+- Records not found in DeployedFile are flagged as "NOT FOUND in Sheet2"

 ### 3. Word-by-Word Matching Algorithm